manolitto/openvlex2/README.md

 **Q:** The jacks look fragile and I am sure I will manage to break one.
 I don't want to throw away painted tiles because of a broken jack!

 **A:** Rest assured that you don't have to!
-Simply remove the broken jack with pliers and a carpet knife (:warning: Watch your fingers! :face_with_head_bandage:).
-To be on the safe side, you might consider using a less strong plastic glue instead of superglue.
-However, I myself use cheap superglue and have been able to successfully remove the jacks completely several times.
+Try to remove the broken jack with pliers and a carpet knife (:warning: Watch your fingers! :face_with_head_bandage:).
+If the joint is too strong, put the tile into the freezer for some while.
+This makes the superglue brittle.
+(Thanks, Devon Jones, for this valuable hint!)

 ---